 - Aim to do your kegel exercises every day; and

 - Try to make your kegel progressively stronger as your strength improves.

-Michelle Kenway is author of the internationally acclaimed exercise guide for women Inside Out– the essential women’s guide to pelvic support.
-For more professional information on effective kegel exercises and pelvic floor safe exercise for women, Michelle can be visited at www.pelvicexercises.com.au
+Michelle Kenway is the author of the internationally acclaimed exercise guide for women Inside Out– the essential women’s guide to pelvic support.
+For more professional information on effective Kegel exercises and pelvic floor safe exercise for women, Michelle can be visited at www.pelvicexercises.com.au